Geometry-Rays/geometry-rays/README.md

  I'm not saying I won't come back but I'm not saying I will.

- I don't know how much lncvrt is going to work on georays.
+ I don't know how much lncvrt is going to work on georays if at all.